top of page

 Writing fiction is like hiking.
 Once you agree with me on this point, your writing will improve.
 So will your hiking.

-One of the many benefits of both writing and hiking is they are less expensive and dangerous hobbies than skiing, hang gliding, and repelling off of cliffs.
-Studies have shown that writing increases gratitude, awareness, rational thinking, problem-solving skills, and even helps prevent Alzheimer’s.
+One of the many benefits of writing and hiking is that they are less expensive and dangerous hobbies than skiing, hang gliding, and repelling off cliffs.
+Studies have shown that writing increases gratitude, awareness, rational thinking, and problem-solving skills and even helps prevent Alzheimer’s.

 But back to the main point.
 Just how is writing fiction like hiking?